-- 17. Preliminary examination and search - 18.
+- 17. Search - 18.
 Substantive examination and grant or refusal of patent - 19.
 General power to amend application before grant - 20.
-Failure of application - 21.
-Observation by third party on patentability
+Failure of application - 20A.
+Reinstatement of applications - 20B.
+Effect of reinstatement under section 20A - 21.
+Observations by third party on patentability